-By Fern Easton.
-Last Updated 22nd April 2021.
+By Joanne Jeffries.
+Last Updated 15th July 2021.
 Welcome to our guide on carbon monoxide poisoning compensation, where we’ll look at the process of making carbon monoxide poisoning claims.
 Carbon monoxide poisoning can lead to serious illness and even death.
 It is known as a silent killer as it has no taste or smell.
 If you have been the victim of carbon monoxide poisoning as a result of a faulty appliance in your home, negligence at work or negligence on holiday then you may be eligible for compensation under a carbon monoxide poisoning lawsuit settlement.

 If you would like to find out more about making these kinds of claims, please contact Accident Claims.
 Our experienced team of experts can advise you whether you have a viable carbon monoxide poisoning case and how to begin your claim.
 Call us free today on 0800 073 8801 or fill in our online form.
 Alternatively, read on to learn more about potential carbon monoxide poisoning verdicts.

 - A complete guide to carbon monoxide poisoning claims

 - What is carbon monoxide poisoning?

 - Types of carbon monoxide poisoning claims we can help with